 Yes.
-The primary guidance at the time of writing is that published jointly with Jersey and the Isle of Man on 22 November 2019.
+The primary guidance at the time of writing is that published jointly with Jersey and the Isle of Man on 22 November 2019 in respect of companies.
+Further joint guidance was issued on 21 December 2021 in respect of the application of economic substance rules to partnerships.
 It should be noted that, as joint guidance, the text is drafted in a generic manner so as to explain the scope and application of the legislation across all three jurisdictions.
+It is expected that new guidance will be released shortly to cover partnerships.

 The Guernsey Revenue Service maintains links to relevant guidance online at Economic Substance - States of Guernsey (gov.gg).